 What if I have additional questions?

 We want to ensure that all of our community members are confident in the educational experience we will provide this year.
-Click here for a message from Stephanie Brown, Assistant Superintendent, and chair of the Diocesan Taskforce.
+Click here for a message from the Office of Education and Diocesan Taskforce.